-Prior to using water from any well listed on this permit, the permittee shall ensure that the well has been assigned an OWRD Well Identification Number (Well ID).
-A tag showing the Well ID shall be permanently attached to the well.
-If a well does not have a Well ID, the permittee shall apply for one from the Department and attach it to the well within 60 days of the date the permit is issued.
+Prior to using water from any well listed on this permit, the permittee shall ensure that the well has been assigned an OWRD Well Identification Number (Well ID tag), which shall be permanently attached to the well.
 The Well ID shall be used as a reference in any correspondence regarding the well, including any reports of water use, water level, or pump test data.